forcedotcom/sfdx-analytics/README.md

 **getState**

-Always available to the component, `getState` is used to retrieve the current state of the dashboard.
+Always available to the component, use `getState` to retrieve the current state of the dashboard.
 The state format is documented [here](https://help.salesforce.com/articleView?id=sf.bi_embed_filters.htm&type=5).

 **setState**

-Always available to the component, `setState` is used to patch the current state of the dashboard.
+Always available to the component, use `setState` to patch the current state of the dashboard.

     if (!this.getState().pageId == this.targetPage) {
         this.priorPage = this.getState().pageId;